Valentin1918/Ciklum-task/README.md

 If your command line throw an error during *__bower install__* -- try *__bower cache clean__* and do it again

+If it will be proposed to chose the Angular version -- select answer ? __4__

 ### 5) Install Gulp locally and add devDependency in your package.json file:

 *__npm install --save-dev gulp__*